 For those who don’t have an integrated home bar space, finding a home for one’s liquor or wine collection can be a challenge.
-The bar cart, a piece of mobile furniture evolved from the Victorian-era tea cart, is a good solution.
+The bar cart, a piece of mobile furniture evolved from the Victorian-era tea cart, is one smart solution.

 These carts are large enough to hold a modest collection of bottles and glassware while remaining small enough to fit against a wall or in a corner.
 In addition to functioning as a minibar, bar carts are also ideal for dinner parties, allowing the host to wheel them in for serving after-dinner drinks.
 Bar carts come in a variety of styles, ranging from modern to rustic.